esssweb/ESSS-learning-platform/backend/README.md

 ## Prerequisites

 - Node.js 20+ and npm
-- PostgreSQL database (or Supabase account)
+- PostgreSQL database (local installation or GCP Cloud SQL)
 - Firebase project (for push notifications)
+- Supabase account (for file storage only)

 ## Installation